-As detailed earlier, the Governing Body has a number of active committees, and the minutes of certain committees, including Audit & Risk, Corporate Services, Search & Governance and Standards (re-named Curriculum and Standards as of 18 October 2021) are all posted on the Governors Website.
+As detailed earlier, the Governing Body has a number of active committees, and the minutes of certain committees, including Audit & Risk, Corporate Services, Curriculum and Standards, Higher Education and Search & Governance are all posted on the Governors Website.

 Copies of the minutes can be obtained from the Head of Governance/Clerk to the Corporation.